Special Counsel Aims to Shield Jurors in Trump Jan. 6 Trial

 The government's motion faced opposition from defense attorneys; Trump's attorney, John Lauro, refrained from commenting on Tuesday.

-Judge Chutkan directed the defense to file any opposition brief by October 20.
+Judge Tanya Chutkan directed the defense to file an opposition brief by October 20.

 Jim Thomas ✉